 Should you defer your Canada Pension Plan to age 65 or 70?

 Readers of this blog will know I’m many years away from full-on retirement – so I have tons of time to consider when to take our Canada Pension Plan (CPP) benefit.
-(You can refer to my most recent post about when to take Canada Pension Plan here).
-That doesn’t mean others are in the same boat.

 In Fredrick Vettese’s latest book entitled Retirement Income for Life (a book I will giveaway from this site in a future post), Vettese mentioned an often overlooked strategy to increase secured, retirement income: defer to your Canada Pension Plan benefit.